The Longest And Shortest Days Of The Year, And Why They Are Not The Coldest Or Hottest Days As Well

 In The Northern Hemisphere, around 21 June, the earth is tilted on its axes at 23.44° with the North Pole pointed towards the sun.
-On this day the Northern Hemisphere gets the maximum amount of sunlight, and the North Pole experience a day of constant sunshine.
+On this day, the Northern Hemisphere gets the maximum amount of sunlight, and the North Pole experiences a day of constant sunshine.

 During the winter solstice around 21 December, the North Pole faces away from the sun tilted on its axes at 23.44°.
-On this day the Northern Hemisphere gets the minimum amount of sunlight, and the North Pole experience a day of constant darkness.
+On this day, the Northern Hemisphere gets the minimum amount of sunlight, and the North Pole experiences a day of constant darkness.